melaurent/melaurent.github.io/_posts/2016-12-8-sentastic.md

 ---
 layout: post
-title: Sentastic, keep them private keys in your head !
+title: Sentastic, keep dem private keys in your head !
 ---

 I love the idea of mnemonics.